badulion/dynabench/README.md

     python -m venv venv
     source venv/bin/activate

+If you have troubles installing the pytorch geometric library, follow the instructions on [their website](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 > To setup the environment with all necessary requirements simply run
 > python setup.py